-A skin surveillance programme for persons at risk of occupational dermatitis.
+A skin surveillance programme for persons at risk of occupational dermatitis

-A hand-arm vibration syndrome surveillance programme for persons at risk of occupational white finger.
+A hand-arm vibration syndrome surveillance programme for persons at risk of occupational white finger

-A lead in blood surveillance programme for persons at risk of lead poisoning due to lead exposure.
+A lead in blood surveillance programme for persons at risk of lead poisoning due to lead exposure

-A general health inquiry programme for persons classified as night workers.
+A general health inquiry programme for persons classified as night workers

-How are staff and students enrolled onto a surveillance programme?
+How staff and students are enrolled onto a surveillance programme

 Occupational health surveillance is provided by the University to employees in compliance with its statutory duties.
 The University will extend surveillance to students where the University places them in a situation where an employee in the same circumstances would receive surveillance.

-For activities that might trigger a requirement for occupational health surveillance, Department must complete a suitable & sufficient risk assessment that addresses occupational health surveillance requirements.
+For activities that might trigger a requirement for occupational health surveillance, departments must complete a suitable and sufficient risk assessment that addresses occupational health surveillance requirements.
 Departments must implement control measures to prevent or reduce exposure to agents that are likely to trigger a requirement for occupational health surveillance.
 Occupational health surveillance is not a substitute for a suitable and sufficient risk assessment and suitable control measures.

 Departments must identify staff or students who require occupational health surveillance and enrol them on a programme with SHEW.
 SHEW will liaise with the Occupational Health Service provider to formulate a suitable surveillance programme to meet the identified needs.